 GOOGLE DOUBLE CLICK

 Our website uses DoubleClick by Google, a service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
 DoubleClick uses cookies and similar technologies to serve ads relevant to you.
 Use of DoubleClick allows Google and its partner sites to serve ads based on previous visits to our or other websites on the Internet.
 The data arising in this context can be transmitted by Google to a server in the USA for evaluation and stored there.
-In the event that personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield.
+In the event that personal data is transferred to the USA, Google is bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.

 You may refuse the use of cookies by selecting the appropriate settings on your browser (as described above); however, please note that if you do this you may not be able to use the full functionality of the website.
 You can also prevent Google from collecting the data generated by the cookies and relating to your use of the website and from processing this data by Google by downloading and installing the DoubleClick deactivation browser plug-in.
 As an alternative to the browser plug-in or within browsers on mobile devices, you can disable the "Personalized Advertising" button in Google Advertising Settings.
 In this case, Google will only display general advertising that has not been selected based on the information collected about you.